Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Discussion and Conclusion

-The structural barriers identified here can be placed in sharper relief by comparison with the data-driven methods that have solved the prediction problem in practice.
+Comparison with the data-driven methods that have solved the prediction problem in practice throws these structural barriers into sharper relief.
 AlphaFold~2~\cite{jumper2021highly} and ESMFold~\cite{lin2023evolutionary} both predict the full $SE(3)$ rigid-body frame, comprising a rotation matrix and a translation vector, for every residue.
 This approach retains the complete orientational degrees of freedom of the discrete Frenet frame without projecting them onto a scalar field.
 The theoretical foundations of this representational choice are clarified by the geometric deep learning framework~\cite{bronstein2021geometric, bronstein2017geometric}, which demonstrates that neural architectures respecting the symmetry group of the data domain (specifically, $SE(3)$ equivariance for molecular geometry) achieve systematic gains in sample efficiency and generalization by building physical invariances directly into the network structure rather than learning them from data.
-The Hasimoto transform performs precisely the projection that these architectures avoid: it compresses the two independent geometric fields $(\kappa,\tau)$ into a single complex scalar $\psi=\kappa\,e^{i\sum\tau}$, and our Barrier~I shows that this compression discards the torsion sign, introducing a $2^{N}$ chiral degeneracy that the full-frame representation avoids entirely.
-Barrier~II reveals a second contrast: the DNLS effective potential is 95\% determined by local backbone geometry, whereas AlphaFold's attention mechanism and ESMFold's language-model embeddings encode long-range coevolutionary and contextual information that couples distant residues---information that statistical physics methods such as direct coupling analysis~\cite{morcos2011direct, cocco2013principal} have shown to be extractable from evolutionary data via the maximum-entropy principle.
-The DNLS framework, operating on nearest-neighbor differences of $\psi$, has no analogous channel for nonlocal sequence information.
-While these comparisons do not diminish the value of the geometric approach, as data-driven models provide predictions rather than physical explanations, they nevertheless delineate the specific representational deficits that any future analytical theory must overcome: it must preserve the full $SE(3)$ frame at each residue and incorporate nonlocal, sequence-dependent interactions that go beyond the scalar Hasimoto field.
+The full-frame representation retains both signs of the torsion explicitly, whereas the local, real-potential reduction of the DNLS, which keeps only $V_{\text{re}}=\operatorname{Re}V_{\text{eff}}$, projects onto the parity-even sector, and our Barrier~I shows that this projection discards the torsion sign, introducing a $2^{N}$ chiral degeneracy that the full-frame representation avoids entirely.
+Barrier~II reveals a second contrast: the DNLS effective potential is 95\% determined by local backbone geometry, whereas the attention mechanism of AlphaFold and the language-model embeddings of ESMFold encode long-range coevolutionary and contextual information that couples distant residues, information that statistical-physics methods such as direct coupling analysis~\cite{morcos2011direct, cocco2013principal} have shown to be extractable from evolutionary data via the maximum-entropy principle.
+The DNLS framework, operating on nearest-neighbor differences of $\psi$, has no analogous channel for non-local sequence information.
+These comparisons do not diminish the value of the geometric approach, since data-driven models supply predictions rather than physical explanations.
+They do, however, delineate the specific representational deficits that any future analytical theory must overcome: it must preserve the full $SE(3)$ frame at each residue and incorporate non-local, sequence-dependent interactions that go beyond the scalar Hasimoto field.